Key Staff

 Prior to joining NCHR in 2025, Dr. Mallick completed her Master of Public Health (MPH) at Brown University School of Public Health, where she was the 2025 Master’s Commencement Speaker.
 She previously served as a postdoctoral fellow at Massachusetts General Hospital and served as the President of the Mass General Postdoctoral Association.
 She has worked across Harvard-affiliated institutions, including Beth Israel Deaconess Medical Center.
 Trained as a physician in India, she brings extensive experience in both clinical care and health systems research across the U.S. and India.
 She can be reached at akm@center4research.org

-Kaili Morgan, BA, Assistant to the President
+Nathan J. Branson, BA, Assistant to the President

-Kaili Morgan is the Assistant to the President of NCHR.
-Kaili supports NCHR’s president and plays a key role in facilitating our team’s day-to-day operations.
-She also contributes to NCHR’s social media communication of up-to-date and evidence-based health information and health policy strategies to patients, the media, policymakers, and the public.
-In addition, she scrutinizes research findings and prepares content on the NCHR websites.
-She also serves as the editor of our two monthly digests and biennial reports.
+Nathan J. Branson is the Assistant to the President of NCHR.
+Nathan supports NCHR’s president and plays a key role in facilitating our team’s day-to-day operations.
+He also manages NCHR’s social media communication, bringing up-to-date and evidence-based health information and health policy developments to patients, the media, policymakers, and the public.
+He also serves as the editor of our two monthly digests and biennial reports.
+In all his work, he helps to translate complex health information for a wider audience.

-Farmin Shahabuddin, MPH, BS, Research and Policy Intern
+Farmin Shahabuddin, MPH, BS, Public Health Fellow

-Farmin Shahabuddin is a Research and Policy Intern at the National Center for Health Research (NCHR).
+Farmin Shahabuddin is a Public Health Fellow at the National Center for Health Research (NCHR).
 In this role, she supports the development of evidence-based health information and policy materials that inform consumers, policymakers, and health professionals.
-She assists with analyzing current research, drafting articles, and identifying gaps in existing data to advance NCHR’s mission of promoting safe, effective, and equitable healthcare.
+She assists with analyzing current research, writing articles for our websites, and identifying gaps in existing data to advance NCHR’s mission of promoting safe, effective, and equitable healthcare.
+She is passionate about translating scientific evidence into actionable strategies that promote equity, safety, and informed health decisions for all populations.